 |It seems to be human nature to want to wipe a surface by moving the wipe or cloth in a circle.
 This method does next to nothing when it comes to truly cleaning a surface.||The proper technique is to use a lint-free cloth with an ample amount of cleaning solution, usually isopropyl alcohol, more pressure than is typically applied, and then wipe in one direction – typically towards your body so the pressure can remain consistent.
 After each pass, the cloth needs to be folded so an unused surface of the cloth touches the material with each wipe.
 This alone will give you impactful results.|

 Common Mistake 9: Using improper personal protective equipment

-There are protocols for safety and cleanliness in every manufacturing environment, however if not implemented with the effect on adhesion in mind, these may not be sufficient for keeping contamination off the production line.
+There are protocols for safety and cleanliness in every manufacturing environment.
+However, if not implemented with the effect of adhesion in mind, these may not be sufficient for keeping contamination off the production line.